Scenehop/.github/profile/README.md

 ## Our Goal
-### “Do to others as you would have them do to you”
+### “By Humans, For Humans“
 We are ***Scenehop**, a volunteer-based video sharing platform* with **you**, the people, in mind.
-Our platform was founded on one common goal: *pointing out the wrongdoing in today’s corporate greed-filled society, and correcting it with our own independent platform.*
+Our platform was founded on one common goal: *pointing out the wrongdoing in today’s corporate, greed-filled society and providing an independent, authentic alternative.*
-We aren’t backed by millions of dollars.
-We don’t have a big corporation, or the government, or a billionaire backing us.
-But what we do have is something that has more power than all of those combined.
-We have the ***people***.
-We aim to provide a common platform to unite and revolt against modern corporations and platforms, such as YouTube, Twitch, and TikTok.
-They prioritize profits, whilst we prioritize consumers; *because at the end of the day, we are all **consumers**.*
+We are not backed by billionaires, venture capital, corporations, or a government But what we do have is something that has more power than all of those combined.
+We have the **people**.
+We are an independent collective of developers, designers, and creators who believe in a platform that prioritizes consumers because, at the end of the day, **we are all consumers**.
+We aim to unite against platforms like YouTube, Twitch, and TikTok by rejecting invasive AI- and capital-driven policies and returning power to the community.

+---

+## Progress (Updated May 16, 2026)
+As of **May 2026**, Scenehop has begun its structured foundational planning phase aimed at reaching a **Minimal Viable Product (MVP)**.

+	- We have successfully laid the groundwork for a scalable backend using a Server-side Rendered (SSR) model with a Node.js Aggregation Gateway built on Fastify and TypeScript.
+	- We are creating our unique Purple branding and have explicitly rejected "Corporate Flat Design" in favor of human-centric, 3D-ish aesthetics inspired by the 2000s/2010s.
+	- We have refurbished our organisational structure to produce a faster and more qualitative product.
+	- Our "About Us" landing page and social media management systems are being finalized to maintain transparency as our community nears 400 members.

+---

 ## Join The Discord